BurmeseNoob/Project_Team2/README.md

 ![GitHub Workflow Status (branch)](https://img.shields.io/github/actions/workflow/status/BurmeseNoob/Project_Team2/main.yml?branch=develop)

 - I have prepared for the course work for the world querying (1st Oct 2024: 10PM)
-- I(Swan Htet) separated the three Classes of City,Country and Language and i made the 2 methods in App about connection and disconnect.